web-mojo/ReelGuard-Releases/README.md

 - Default destructive mode after a successful verification.
 - Lets you securely delete the contents of a card once every file is confirmed across the required destinations.
-- System and non-removable internal drives are locked out so you can’t wipe your OS or fixed storage by accident.
+- System and non-removable internal drives are locked out so you shouldn't be able to wipe your OS or fixed storage by accident.
 - **Caution:** Wipes are permanent.
 Always confirm you’re wiping the correct card or removable drive.

 ### Fake-Format Mode